-Designed new office system, streamlining billing process.
-Implemented and maintained new company website.
-Moved company into digital realm through use of CNC technology.
+I designed and streamlined the new billing process.
+Implemented and maintained the new company website.
+Moved the company into the digital realm through use of CNC technology and CAD drawing.
 Implemented new computer controlled equipment, trained other employees in use of equipment and CNC software.
 Helped steer business into higher profit levels due to streamlining of existing process and implementation of new processes.
 Proficient at welding and anything construction related.

 Roland Tack – Managing Director at bvba Tack Roland.